SiliconJelly/InvesTriX/README.md

 # News

+Note to readers: On December 1, 2020, the Libra Association was renamed to Diem Association.
+The project repos are in the process of being migrated.
+All projects will remain available for use here until the migration to a new GitHub Organization is complete.

+Diem Logo
+Diem Rust Crate Documentation (main) License grcov test history

+Diem Core implements a decentralized, programmable database which provides a financial infrastructure that can empower billions of people.

+Note to Developers
+Diem Core is a prototype.
+The APIs are constantly evolving and designed to demonstrate types of functionality.
+Expect substantial changes before the release.
+We’ve launched a testnet that is a live demonstration of an early prototype of the Diem Blockchain software.
+Contributing
+To begin contributing, sign the CLA.
+You can learn more about contributing to the Diem project by reading our Contribution Guide and by viewing our Code of Conduct.

+Getting Started
+Learn About Diem
+Welcome
+Diem Protocol: Key Concepts
+Life of a Transaction
+JSON-RPC SPEC
+Try Diem Core
+My First Transaction
+Getting Started With Move
+Technical Papers
+The Diem Blockchain
+Move: A Language With Programmable Resources
+State Machine Replication in the Diem Blockchain
+Blog
+Diem: The Path Forward
+Community
+Join us on the Diem Discourse.
+Ask a question on Stack Overflow.
+Get the latest updates to our project by signing up for our newsletter.
+License
+Diem Core is licensed as Apache 2.0.

 # NOTICE : **Consider this project a philanthropic envision.**

 I will continued to keep this documentation up to date and it's almost complete locally, I was happy to answer questions that wouldn't potentially expose a private, internal API, unreleased feature, or sensitive 3rd party data.